CatIsNotFound/MyEngine/docs/en/related/ColorMap.md

 # Color Namespace Definition Table

-This table lists the color names, hex codes, and RGBA values for the standard colors defined in the `StdColor` namespace.
+This table lists the color names, hex codes, and RGBA values for the standard colors defined in the `MyEngine::StdColor` namespace.

 For more details, please refer to the [RGBA Color Namespace Definition Table](RGBAColorMap.md).